 - Locals don’t support free camping

-- Mosquitos, No Seeums and Biting Insects
+- Mosquitos, noseeums and biting Insects are huge problems

-- Local crime and drug use
+- There are high amounts of local crime and drug use

 I’ve done a lot of searching over the years and have found some obscure “stealth” spots.
-Today, when folks ask me, I don’t recommend them.

 - Being disturbed, arrested or harassed